RCUK Cloud Working Group Workshop

 Proposal for plugfest / Interactive Session

-To avoid having a whole day of only presentations and talks, we would like to invite interested attendees to demonstrate some Real Work™.
-The focus should be on interoperation and/or the use of open standards, particularly for building or using hybrid clouds for research (but hybrid could also be HPC/cloud, etc.) Standards can be any of relevance related to cloud APIs, use of container technologies, technologies for bulk data movement and also access control and single sign-on.
-This is session is still to be confirmed and is dependent on interest from you the community and the resources available to us at the venue.
-Please submit your interest / ideas with your registration.
+To avoid having a whole day of only presentations and talks, we have invited interested attendees to demonstrate some Real Work™.
+The focus is on interoperation and/or the use of open standards, particularly for building or using hybrid clouds for research (but hybrid could also be HPC/cloud, etc.) Standards can be any of relevance related to cloud APIs, use of container technologies, technologies for bulk data movement and also access control and single sign-on.

 The RCUK Cloud Working Group and The Cloud for Research Special Interest Group exist to help researchers and technical specialists using cloud computing technologies and services to share knowledge and expertise.
 The Working Group and The Cloud-SIG is supported by Research Councils UK (RCUK).